 Reporting and billing: In addition, monetization includes reporting and billing facilities.
 For example, as an API provider, you can get summary or detailed reports on traffic to your API packages for which developers purchased a rate plan.
 You can also make adjustments to these records as necessary.
 And you can create billing documents (which include applicable taxes) for the use of your API packages and publish those documents to developers.

 Setting limits: You can also set limits to help control and monitor the performance of your API packages and allow you to react accordingly, and you can set up automatic notifications for when those limits are approached or reached.

 Managing the monetization environment: You configure and control your monetization environment with a management UI and API.
 The UI is integrated into the Edge management UI, and the API lets you peform all the functions available in the UI.

 Monetization also provides a developer portal through Edge Developer Services.
 The developer portal includes monetization-related content that an API provider publishes for viewing by a developer, such as a catalog of available API packages and rate plans for each package.
 As an API provider, you can take advantage of the monetization features in the developer portal or integrate monetization features into your own developer portal.

-Your API products and packages are kept in your organization, a container for all the objects (including APIs and developers) defined in your Edge account.
+Your API products and packages are scoped to your organization, the top-level container for all the objects (including APIs and developers) defined in your Edge account.